Logo Silver Travellers

 Home » Germany » A city trip to Munich

 Munich is known to many Western and Northern Europeans only because they pass through the city on their way to winter sports or a summer destination.
 However, it is certainly worth making a stopover of a few days here.
 The city has a cosmopolitan atmosphere and yet is very relaxed.
 A city trip to Munich is therefore highly recommended.
-We list the highlights for you.

-Capital of Bavaria
+Munich, capital of Bavaria

 Munich is the capital of Bavaria and the third largest city in Germany.
 The city has about 1.5 million inhabitants and is economically and culturally very important for the country.
 You do not notice much of the great damage that the city suffered during the Second World War.
 Almost all the historic buildings in the city centre have been rebuilt to their original design.
 Although many buildings are not very old, the historical character of the old town has been perfectly imitated.